Q456lm/Phil-Collins-vs.-Zing-Zing-Zingbah/README.md

 Each of the games 77 floors has 4 types of enemies.
 You fight a various amount of enemies than a boss.
 At the top is Zing Zingbah.
 As you defeat enemies you will upgrade your weapon, gain stats, magic, and heal yourself.
 Can you make it through all 77 floors?

-Not Added Yet but intended features:
+Not Added Yet but intended features:<br/>
 Password System <br/>
 New Game + <br/>
 Adding in a few more enemies <br/>